Skip to main content

 Don't over-optimize

-I used to spend hours tweaking settings to make my backtest look perfect.
-Then I'd use it live and it would fail miserably.
-The market doesn't care about your perfect backtest.
+I spent three weeks in January 2026 tweaking Bollinger Band settings on ETHUSDT trying to make my backtest look perfect.
+Then I used it live and it failed within two days.
+The market doesn't care about your perfect backtest numbers.

 What works in a trending market might suck in a sideways market.
 Your combined indicators might work great during bull runs but give terrible signals during choppy periods.
 Keep that in mind.